peteregbujie/peteregbujie/README.md

-- 👋 Hi, I’m @peteregbujie
+- 👋 Hi, I’m Peter Egbujie
 - 👀 I’m interested in NextJs/React, TypeScript and TailwindCSS
 - 🌱 I’m currently learning ...
 NodeJs and Jamstack
 - 💞️ I’m looking to collaborate on frontend web development projects
-- 📫 How to reach me on twitter @peteregbujie
+- 📫 Checkout my website on peteregbujie.com.
+You can reach me on twitter @peteregbujie

 <!---
 peteregbujie/peteregbujie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.